tundraparisi/dscoding-projects/daniele.piazza/README.md

 # Weather Dataset Visualization

 This dataset captures temperature records worldwide dating back to 1750.
-The project's objective is to create a compelling graphical representation of the temperature changes over the years.
+The project's objective is to create a graphical representation of the temperature changes over the years.